Organizations of the Iranian Revolution: Islamic Republic Party

-The Islamic Republic Party was started by Khomeini lieutenant Seyyed Mohammad Hosseini Beheshti and the Coalition of Islamic Societies within a few days of the Khomeini's arrival in Iran.
+The Islamic Republic Party was started by Khomeini lieutenant Seyyed Mohammad Hosseini Beheshti and the Coalition of Islamic Societies within a few days of Khomeini's arrival in Iran.
 It was made up of the Mojahedin of the Islamic Revolution (OMIR), merchants of the bazaar and "a large segment of the politically active clergy."
 It "operated on every level of society, from government offices to almost all city quarters..." and worked to establish theocratic government by velayat-e faqih in Iran outmaneuvering opponents and wielding power on the street through the Hezbollah.

 The party achieved a large majority in the first parliament but clashed with first president, Banisadr, who was not a member of the party.
 Banisadr supporters were suppressed and Banisadr impeached and removed from office June 21, 1981.
-A campaign of terror against the IRP followed, mounted by the guerrilla group MEK.
-On the 28 June 1981, a bombing of the office of the Islamic Republic Party by People's Mujahedin of Iran resulted in the death of around 70 high-ranking officials, cabinet members and members of parliament, including Mohammad Beheshti, the secretary-general of the party and head of the Islamic Party's judicial system.
-Mohammad-Javad Bahonar then became the secretary-general of the party, but was in turn assassinated on September 2.
-Because of these events and other assassinations the Islamic Party was weakened in 1981.
-It was dissolved in 1987.
+The 20 June 1981 Iranian protests followed, which was a one-day anti–Islamic Republic protest organized by the People's Mujahedin of Iran in various Iranian cities in response to the impeachment of the then president Banisadr.
+This marked the beginning of the 1981–1982 Iran Massacres led by the Islamic government.The victims included intellectuals, scientists, artists, socialists, social democrats, members and sympathizers of Mujahedin-e-Khalq, nationalists, liberals, monarchists, ethnic minorities, and followers of religious minorities such as the Bahá'í Faith.
+On the 28 June 1981, a bombing of the office of the Islamic Republic Party resulted in the death of around 70 high-ranking officials, cabinet members and members of parliament, including Mohammad Beheshti, the secretary-general of the party and head of the Islamic Party's judicial system.
+Mohammad-Javad Bahonar then became the secretary-general of the party, but was in turn assassinated on 30 August 1981.
+Because of these events and other assassinations, the Islamic Party was weakened, eventually dissolving by 1987.